perses/perses/docs/api/dashboard.md

 kind: "Panel"
 spec:
   display: <display_spec>

-  # This where you will define your chart
+  # `plugin` is where you define the chart type to use.
-  # The chart definition will depend on the chart plugin available in Perses
+  # The chart type chosen should match one of the chart plugins known to the Perses instance.
   plugin: <panel_plugin_spec>

-  # A list of query executed by the panel.
-The type of the query is conditioned by the type of chart used.
+  # `queries` is the list of queries to be executed by the panel.
+The available types of query are conditioned by the type of chart & the type of datasource used.
   queries:
     - [ <query_spec> ]
 ```